hpi-sam/ASE-GenAI/Hendrik-Konstantin-Nina/Project2/reflections.md

 2. **keeping the classifier up-to-date in the case of changes in the demographic of programmers or types of bugs**

    - if more demographic features are added (and available for the old entries as well) or if new entries are added to the dataset, a retraining has to be conducted to retrain the classifier
-   - as the data set given is really small; training the model from anew should not be an issue
+   - as the data set given is tiny; training the model from anew should not be an issue
    - in case of larger data set, this could become an issue due to the training time/costs

 3. **testing the output of the classifier and the LLM**

    - The classifier heavily relied on the complexity score.
 However, choosing the right complexity score is challenging.
 For example, TTR measures the relation between number of unique words to the overall number of words in an answer.
 Yet, if only one word was given, the score returned is 1, representing a high lexical diversity.
-   - to use the complexitiy measure as a metrix does often not determine wether or not an answer given is correct or not
+   - to use the complexity measure as a metrix does often not determine whether an answer given is correct or not

 4. **estimating the quality of the consolidated explanations**
    - using ROUGE or BLEU as a measure of quality may lead to incorrect estimations; these scores compare the words of the reference and candidate answers, and therefore do not take true meanings into account; using synonyms, are higher or lower variety of words, writing in bullet points vs. full sentences therefore highly influence the ROUCE and BLEU scores